Portfolio Fast Track: From Request to Delivery¶

 | Requestor | Who is asking for this? |

 Click Save.
-Your request is now in the pipeline with status New.
+Your request enters the pipeline with status Pending Review.

 Keep it lean

-You can add attachments, detailed descriptions, and links later.
-The goal right now is to get the request into the system so it can be evaluated.
+You can add deeper analysis, linked knowledge, and supporting evidence later.
+The goal right now is to get the request into the governed intake flow.

 For all available fields and options, see Requests reference.